-It is important to hire a personal injury lawyer in Scottsdale who has experience handling your type of car accident case.
+It is important to hire a personal injury lawyer in Scottsdale who has experience handling your type of car accident injury case.
 While no two cases are exactly alike, all car accident claims abide by the same set of rules and laws in Arizona.
 Arizona is a fault-based car insurance state, for example, meaning the party at fault for the crash will be financially responsible.
 The law firm you choose should have the experience, resources, and personnel to address the needs specific to your car accident lawsuit.
 David Shapiro Law, PLLC accepts many different types of car accident cases in Scottsdale, AZ.